iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 ### Loading data into graph

-Iolanta understands a few file formats:

-* :simple-yaml: `.yaml`
-* :simple-json: `.json`
-* :simple-markdown: `.md`

-Visualization system criteria are described in a text file; part of that file is shown on
+There is one central place, a text file shown on {{ render("fig-criteria-code") }}, where the visualization system criteria are sourced from.

 <figure markdown>
 <div style="text-align: left">